brett8883/DJI_Super-Patcher/readme.md

 - To enable height limits again would require uninstalling Super-Patcher which can be done simply by flashing to a stock firmware version

-- Please note that the height limit parameters in Assistant 2 1.1.2 in debug mode will NOT be visable beacuse they are hard-coded to the firmware.
+- ***NOTE:*** that the height limit parameters in Assistant 2 1.1.2 in debug mode will NOT be visable beacuse they are hard-coded to the firmware.
 These parameters have been modified to disable height limit altogether even though they are not visable.

   **It is always the responsibility of the pilot to fly safely and to know local regulations. **